mateomics/mateomics/README.md

 Currently, I collaborate in research projects focused on:

-- **Systems biology**: curation and normalization of microarray *metadata* for large-scale transcriptomic analyses
+- **Systems computational biology**: curation and normalization of microarray *metadata* for large-scale transcriptomic analyses
 - **Paleogenomics**: studying ancient pathogens from colonial-era populations in *New Spain*
 ---
 ## Interests